 The Mall Tavern (W8)

 The Mall Tavern is a pub that screams British.
-Its green facade, the golden lettering on top, the warm interiors; everything creates that characteristic Victorian charm.
+Its green facade, golden lettering on top, and warm interiors; everything creates that characteristic Victorian charm.
 Like any London pub, The Mall Tavern is a haven for beer enthusiasts, but they also serve up a delicious vegan Sunday.
 The veganized dish comes with pearl barley and hazelnut roast plus roasted carrots, parsnips, and gravy – it wouldn’t be a Sunday roast without them!

 The Victorian gastropub is highly popular, especially on weekends.
 If you can’t book a table, I suggest you walk in and try your luck nevertheless.